JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpFont Classes.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
-   DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
-   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
-   graphics.ScaleTransform(rxRatio, ryRatio)
+   graphics.ScaleTransformForDpi

    ' // Use a generic monospace FontFamily object to create a Font object.
    DIM fontFamily AS CGpFontFamily fontFamily.GenericMonospace(@fontFamily)
-   DIM genericMonoFont AS CGpFont = CGpFont(@fontFamily, AfxPointsToPixelsX(16) / rxRatio)
+   DIM genericMonoFont AS CGpFont = CGpFont(@fontFamily, AfxGdipPointsToPixels(16, TRUE))

    ' // Draw text using the new font
    DIM solidBrush AS CGpSolidBrush = ARGB_BLACK